txemavs/adata/README.md

  - Scrap information from one or more pages.
  - Render your custom web page.

-The complete release also includes many other packages like Numpy, Matplotlib, Pandas, Selenium, SQL and Spreadsheet packages.
+The full frozen release also includes many other packages like  Requests, LXML, BeautifoulSoup, Numpy, Matplotlib, Pandas, Selenium, SQL and Spreadsheet packages.

 I needed a portable platform to maintain the Python scripts that I do for my clients that normally only have a Windows PC and a mobile.